-This book challenges our conventional thinking about race and sheds light on how institutions continue to disempower Black and brown communities.
+This book challenges our conventional thinking about race and sheds light on how institutions continue to disempower Black and brown communities.$$ on Amazon

 Fans of Marvel Studios' action-packed film "Black Panther" will love the 2019 book "War Girls."
 Set in the year 2172 in a world ravaged by climate change and nuclear disaster, this unique tale chronicles the lives of two sisters, Onyii and Ify, who are separated by war.
 Despite the violence and political unrest that fill their lives, they long for a future of peace and prosperity.
 Using bionic limbs, artificial organs, and advanced technology, the two sisters must fight their way back to each other in a futuristic Nigeria.

 This book is a great read for young adults, as it provides them valuable insight about the impact of war on children and families.
-With its wild imagination and inspirational themes of hope and perseverance, "War Girls" is bound to leave every reader satisfied.
+With its wild imagination and inspirational themes of hope and perseverance, "War Girls" is bound to leave every reader satisfied.$ on Amazon

 "Eloquent Rage" (2018) is an ode to both Black history and women's history, highlighting the singular focus of modern-day feminism and how women of color have reshaped the mainstream feminist movement.
 Author Brittney Cooper — who is also a professor, pop culture critic, social activist, and expert on intersectionality — explores how sexism, racism, and classism work together to produce cumulative disadvantages for Black women.